Stanford athletic director Bob Bowlsby made the only decision he could Tuesday, firing Walt Harris as football coach.

 This is not the first time Harris has had problems.
 At Pitt, though he took his team to bowl games in six of the eight seasons, his contract was not renewed when it expired, leaving him free to take the Stanford job after Buddy Teevens was fired.

 In many ways, he seemed a good fit at Stanford, with roots in the Bay Area going back to his youth in South San Francisco.
 But he never seemed to understand that coaching at Stanford is different.
 The athletes are also exceptional students and they will question authority.
 A coach can’t simply tell the players what to do, as he might be able to do at the obvious football schools.

 Harris also didn’t understand that he had to schmooze the alumni and be at least civil to the media.

 In fairness, he didn’t inherit a team with much talent.
 Teevens had left the cupboard bare and the tightened admissions standards have made it very tough to recruit.
 His team also suffered from a series of injuries to key players, including Edwards.

 But when the excitement created by the new stadium evaporated, when alumni and player discontent escalated, Bowlsby had no choice.
 This was a no-brainer.

 Glenn Dickey has been covering Bay Area sports since 1963 and also writes on www.GlennDickey.com.
-E-mail him at Click here to comment
+E-mail him at Click here or scroll down to comment

 In Other News